chingu-voyages/v30-bears-team-07/README.md

 ## Overview

-Resto-Fund is a crowd-funding web application, specialized for helping restaurants collect donations to survive lockdowns.
+RestoFund is a crowd-funding web application, specialized for helping restaurants collect donations to survive lockdowns.
 It was created as part of the Chingu Voyage 30, between 3 May and 13 June 2021.
 Technologies used are React.js, Node.js, Express, MongoDB, Sass, Google OAuth, Stripe API.

 <b>LIVE LINK:</b> https://bears07chingu.netlify.app